rust-lang/reference/src/glossary.md

 `Vec<Foo>` is not. `LocalType<ForeignType>` is local.
 Type aliases do not affect locality.

+### Module

+A module is a container for zero or more [items].
+Modules are organized in a tree, starting from an unnamed module at the root called the crate root or the root module.
+[Paths] may be used to refer to items outside of a module, which may be restricted by [visibility rules].
+[More][modules]

 ### Name

 A [*name*] is an [identifier] or [lifetime or loop label] that refers to an